cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

     kubectl exec -n team-a -ti $(kubectl get pod -n team-a -l app=test-assign -o jsonpath='{.items[0].metadata.name}') -- curl -v https://bbc.co.uk
     ```

-    Success looks like a valid 200 response from the webpage.
+    Success looks like a valid 200 response from the web page.

     Note that this should now work without any additional configuration.
 If you
     get an SSL error at the point, check that the correct `configMap` is